 Because of its precision, IMRT is ideal for shrinking or destroying tumors next to vital organs.
-It is often used to treat cancers of the prostate, breast, lung, gastrointestinal tract, brain and other structures in the head or neck.
+It’s often used to treat cancers of the prostate, breast, lung, gastrointestinal tract, brain and other structures in the head and neck.

 IMRT is a treatment option with several advantages, including:

 Treating the whole patient requires a whole team.
 At Mercy, your radiation oncology team includes oncologists, physician assistants, radiation therapists, nurses, medical physicists, dosimetrists and other professionals who provide coordinated care and support.

 Your Mercy care team provides an outpatient treatment schedule, which typically includes daily treatments over five to eight weeks.
 Each treatment session lasts about an hour.